eventrica/eventric-core/.github/README.md

-# Eventric Core
+# Eventric Utilities

-This repository contains the core supporting libraries for the Eventric Framework, providing common utilities and types used throughout the Eventrica ecosystem.
+This repository contains the core supporting utilities for the Eventric Framework such as a simple structural validation system.